Heavy-tailed random vectros: theory and applications: Dependence scale mixtures

-Next, we present an extension, in some sense, of the Breiman's lemma in multivariate set up, which does not surpass or is covered by the multivariate versions in \cite{basrak:davis:mikosch:2002b}, \cite{hult:samorodnitsky:2008}, \cite{fougeres:mercadier:2012}, since from one side is restricted to set from family $\mathscr{R}$, and from the other side provides a dependence structure between ${\bf X}$ and $\Theta$, that was not examined before.
-So we get a tool for more direct calculation of the asymptotic expressions, in the case $F \in MRV$.
-As it seems that it is immediately connected with uni-variate properties and concretely with Breiman's theorem, see in \cite{breiman:1965}, \cite{cline:samorodnitsky:1994}, \cite{yang:wang:2013}, \cite{cui:wang:2024} for independent or dependent versions of Breiman's lemma.
+Next, we present an extension, in some sense, of the Breiman's theorem in multivariate set up, which does not surpass or is covered by the multivariate versions in \cite{basrak:davis:mikosch:2002b}, \cite{hult:samorodnitsky:2008}, \cite{fougeres:mercadier:2012}, since from one side is restricted to set from family $\mathscr{R}$, and from the other side provides a dependence structure between ${\bf X}$ and $\Theta$, that was not examined before.
+So we get a tool for more direct calculation of the asymptotic expressions, in the case $F \in MRV$, under some extra assumptions.
+As it seems that it is immediately connected with one-dimensional properties and concretely with Breiman's theorem, see in \cite{breiman:1965}, \cite{cline:samorodnitsky:1994}, \cite{yang:wang:2013}, \cite{cui:wang:2024} for independent or dependent versions of Breiman's lemma.